elopio/docs/source/includes/_apiOverview.md

 Numbers
 -------

-Before we move on, lets quickly talk about Numbers.
+Before we move on, let's quickly talk about Numbers.
 There are three acceptable ways to pass numerical inputs to the Augur API:

 - primitive JS numbers (e.g., `1010101`): ok for integers, but use strings for floating point numbers (see below)